 I often chair or serve on committees of students conducting a program evaluation thesis or dissertation.
 Based on the research on program evaluation thesis and dissertation studies (which is limited, by the way) and my experience as a program evaluator and faculty member, I’m developing a framework to support students and faculty in the work of conducting a program evaluation thesis or dissertation.
 This framework-in-progress has evolved as I’ve worked with students and faculty, and it will continue to do so as I share it with others.
-Note that the students I work with are not in a program evaluation degree program.

 There are six key points of the framework that characterize unique aspects of a program evaluation thesis or dissertation: